 - Foreign Supplier Verification Programs for Importers of Food for Humans and Animals

-Since publication of the final rules, many GFSI certification program owners (CPOs) conducted independent studies to demonstrate how their standard aligned with Preventive Controls regulation.
-In general, results of the analyses demonstrated close alignment between benchmarked standards and the regulation with some CPOs developing additional modules and guidance documents to support certified companies in adapting their GFSI-recognized program to meet and exceed regulatory requirements.
+Since publication of the final FSMA rules, many GFSI certification program owners (CPOs) conducted independent studies to demonstrate how their standard aligned with Preventive Controls regulation.
+In general, results of the analyses demonstrated close alignment between benchmarked standards and the regulation, with some CPOs developing additional modules and guidance documents to support certified companies in adapting their GFSI-recognized program to meet and exceed regulatory requirements.

-Generally speaking, all food for sale and consumption in the U.S. is subject to applicable FSMA rules regardless of where it is produced or manufactured.
-To ensure compliance, foreign suppliers’ food safety management systems are verified through one of two ways with respect to the rules.
+Foreign suppliers’ food safety management systems are verified through one of two ways with respect to the rules.

 The first way is through a food manufacturer’s supply-chain program as required by subpart G of the Preventive Controls rule.
 Businesses subject to Preventive Controls requirements are responsible for establishing and implementing a risk-based supply-chain program to control identified hazards in raw materials and ingredients.
 The program requires the use of approved suppliers, application of material acceptance procedures and supplier verification activities to ensure that identified hazards are mitigated and prevented from entering the food supply chain.

 The second way is through import requirements detailed in the Foreign Supplier Verification Program (FSVP).
 U.S. importers of record are required to conduct a hazard analysis for each type of imported food to identify significant food hazards as well as conduct a risk assessment to determine supplier fitness for the production of food which meets U.S. regulations.
-Depending upon the outcome of the hazard analysis and risk assessment, the importer is responsible for conducting one or more verification activities, which may include an on-site audit of the supplier’s operation, to ensure regulatory compliance.
+Depending upon the outcome of the hazard analysis and risk assessment, the importer is responsible for conducting one or more verification activities, which may include an on-site audit of the supplier’s operation to ensure regulatory compliance.

 Regulatory compliance with country specific food legislation such as FSMA can seem overwhelming in a global supply chain.
 Fortunately, there are globally recognized and standardized systems and tools to help your operation stay ahead of the curve.

-- For environmental monitoring and product testing, ensure analysis by an ISO 17025 accredited laboratory
+- For environmental monitoring and product testing, ensure analysis by an ISO 17025 accredited laboratory.

 - For effective food safety management, certify to a GFSI-recognized program, which provides the framework for risk-based management of food hazards, fraud and security threats.

-- For on-site supplier verification audits, ensure assessment by a qualified government inspector or third-party auditor of an accredited certification body.
+- For on-site supplier verification audits, ensure assessment by a qualified inspector or third-party auditor of an accredited certification body.